brucemack/brucemack.github.io/ampersand/index.md

 ### Conclusion

-It should be noted that in 2011 when the VOTER system was originally designed the CPU resources needed to perform some of these DSP alignment tricks in real-time was much more expensive.
+It should be noted that in 2011 when the VOTER system was originally designed the CPU resources needed to perform some of these DSP alignment tricks in real-time were much more expensive.
 At that time it made a lot of sense to leverage GPS-disciplined clocks.
-Given the processing power available to us now, the same problem can be probably be solved in a different, more software-oriented way.
+Given the processing power available to us now, the same problem can probably be solved in a different, more software-oriented way.

 # Other Pages